HM Amit Shah visits hospital to enquire about health of cops injured in R-Day violence | Politics

 Union Home Secretary Ajay Bhalla and Delhi Police Commissioner S N Shrivastava accompanied the home minister.

-During the visit, Shah interacted with policemen and also took stock of their health progress from doctors.
+During the visit, Shah interacted with the injured policemen, gifted them fruits and took stock of their health progress from the doctors.

+''Today, met the brave policemen of Delhi Police in the hospital and wished them a speedy recovery.
+The whole country is proud of their bravery and restraint shown in the violence that took place on Republic Day,'' he said in another tweet in Hindi.

-As per the plans, the home minister is visiting two hospitals -- Shushrut Trauma Centre and Teerath Ram Hospital -- where some of the policemen were admitted for treatment.
+The two hospitals the home minister visited were Shushrut Trauma Centre and Teerath Ram Hospital, where some of the policemen were admitted for treatment.

 Both the hospitals are located in Civil Lines area in the city.

-The Delhi Police on Wednesday had alleged that farmer leaders made inflammatory speeches and were involved in the violence during the tractor parade by agitating farmers that left 394 of its personnel injured, as it warned that no culprit will be spared.
+The Delhi Police on Wednesday had alleged that farmer leaders made inflammatory speeches and were involved in the violence by agitating farmers during the tractor parade that left 394 of its personnel injured, as it warned that no culprit will be spared.
+Tens of thousands of farmers broke barriers to storm the national capital on Tuesday, their tractor parade to highlight their demands dissolving into unprecedented scenes of anarchy as they fought with police, overturned vehicles and delivered a national insult hoisting a religious flag from the ramparts of the Red Fort, a privilege reserved for India's tricolour.

+From Rajpath to Red Fort, the day unfolded in scenes of contrasts.
+One that Indians have seen for seven decades and the other that seared itself into collective memory with its imagery of protesters demanding a repeal of the three farm laws storming the Mughal era monument, the centrepiece of India's Independence Day celebrations.
+Clashes broke out in multiple places, leading to violence in well-known landmarks of Delhi and its suburbs, amid waves of violence that ebbed and flowed through the day.
+A protester died after his tractor overturned near ITO, one of the major flashpoints of trouble.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)